PSYC – Psychology

 PSYC 122 General Psychology (3)

 Surveys the field of psychology.
 Emphasizes the scientific study of behavior and mental processes and challenges students to critically analyze the major findings, theories and applications in areas such as sensation and perception; development, learning, memory and cognition; motivation and emotion; psychopathology and social psychology.
-(SB)
+(SB, EXP)

 PSYC 175 Applied Social Psychology (3)